+7. If sewer service to your home were to be interrupted wildfire, flood, etc.) what maximum period of time do y

+service?

+🔵 1 day

+3 days

-1 v days week month
+1 week

-) 1 m

-month
+1 month

-3 n

-months
+3 months

-( ) 6 n months
+6 months

-Oth ther (please specify)
+Other (please specify)

+Which of the following mitigation projects do you be should focus on to reduce disruptions of sewer service Please check all that apply

+Repair or replace inadequate or vulnerable infrastructure Inform property owners of ways they can mitigate against damage to the sewer pipes on their property(ies)

+Retrofit or upgrade dated sewer system Assist vulnerable property owners with securing funding to
-wa ork on improving the damage resistance of water / astewater facilities nsure that the District has adequate backup power Replant vegetation after wildfires to prevent additional

-mitigate sewer-related vulnerabilities of their property(ies
+Work on improving the damage resistance of water / wastewater facilities mitigate sewer-related vulnerabilities of their property(ies)

-nsure that the District has adequate backup power enerators to maintain services to essential buildings and inflow to the sewer system
+Ensure that the District has adequate backup power Replant vegetation after wildfires to prevent additional inflow to the sewer system

-ructures Provide public warning information/messages
+generators to maintain services to essential buildings and structures Provide public warning information/messages

-rengthen codes, ordinances, and plans to require higher azard risk management standards
+Strengthen codes, ordinances, and plans to require higher

+hazard risk management standards

-rovide public awareness information about hazard risk and high-hazard areas that could affect sewer service
+Provide public awareness information about hazard risk and high-hazard areas that could affect sewer service

-Oth ther (please specify)
+Other (please specify)

-No. one of the above
+None of the above